connorp3/brick_breaker_game/README.md

 - ```Level 2```: This level is harder because it mixes in medium and hard blocks, and the paddle is smaller.
 - ```Level 3```: This level is much harder because there are many medium and hard blocks, and the paddle is significantly smaller than in Level 1.

+Assumptions:

+- PowerUps remain until the level is changed
+- Ball should bounce the same off of Blocks as it does off of Paddles
+- PowerUp should be dropped by a specific Block subclass

 ---
 ### Impressions